 Text: Although dental implants have a high success rate, approximately 5 to 10% of them fail.

 Since every patient has a unique lifestyle and mouth, Dr. Levitin will take time to design a customized post-operative plan for you.
 To ensure a speedy healing process and optimal results, be sure to follow it to the best of your ability.
 If you come across any questions or concerns, consult him right away.
+We are here to help.
+Even through the shelter in place due to the virus, we were able to see patients on an emergency basis.
+Do not hesitate to call and leave a message at any time.

 Contact Mile High Smiles